 After the successful processing of the HTTP POST request, the SMF shall invoke the Npcf_SMPolicyControl_Delete Service Operation defined in subclause 4.2.5 to terminate the policy association and initiate the procedure to terminate the PDU session as defined in 3GPP TS 29.502 [22].

-If errors occur when processing the HTTP POST request, the SMF shall apply error handling procedures as specified in subclause 5.7.
+If errors occur when processing the HTTP POST request, the SMF shall send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in subclause 5.7.

 *** Next Change ***